CongducPham/PEPR_AgriFutur/Gateway/sensor-backup/README.md

 	#backup starter-kit default devices every 6 hours
 	0 3,9,15,21 * * * /home/pi/scripts/backup_everything.sh tousbdrive

-Note that if there is no USB stick attached to the RaspberryPi, the periodic backup files are still stored in `/home/pi/sensor-backup` folder.
+Note that if there is no USB stick attached to the Raspberry Pi, the periodic backup files are still stored in `/home/pi/sensor-backup` folder.
 Note that there is no historical backup: the backup comprises all the available values and the newest backup overwrites any previous one.

 Full Manual Restore of some data and configurations